Development of an in-house HPLC method for the analysis of ecstasy-laced beverages

 A high performance liquid chromatographic (HPLC) method was developed to quantify three analytes (methamphetamine, 3,4-methylenedioxymethamphetamine and ketamine) extracted from beverages associated with drink spiking.
 Ribena drink, Lipton tea drink and Pepsi soft drink were employed as the target sample matrices for validation studies.

 The HPLC method was found precise (RSD < 3.2%) and accurate (mean recovery between 97 and 107%) regardless of the matrix type used.
 The linearity curve for each analyte presented a good regression line with a coefficient of determination, R2 > 0.994.
-The method was sensitive to detect 0.004 mg/mL spiked drugs and was precise to quantify 0.02 mg/mL analytes.
+The method was sensitive to detect at least 0.004 mg/mL spiked drugs and precise to quantify the lowest limit of analytes at 0.02 mg/mL.